What is Project Management?

 A popular alternative to this type of degree is the master of business administration (MBA).
 These programs explore various aspects of the business field, placing a significant emphasis on the technical aspects of planning and execution.
 This is a particularly good option for individuals who plan to pursue supervisory positions.

-NATIONAL ONLINE RANKINGS - top 25 masters programsOnline PhD Degree in Project Management (PhD)
+NATIONAL ONLINE RANKINGS - top 25 masters programsOnline PhD (PhD)

 Doctorates and PhD programs related to project management generally consist of between 90 and 120 credit hours that take full-time students four to seven years to complete.
 As terminal degrees, the programs represent the highest level of education available in the field.